 Hiatal Hernia in Dogs

-A hernia occurs when one part of your body or part of an organ protrudes through a gap or opening into another part of the body.
+A hernia occurs when one part of your body, or part of an organ, protrudes through a gap or opening into another part of the body.
 Many types of hernias occur in the abdominal area.
-Hiatal hernias, also known as diaphragmatic hernias, form at the opening (hiatus) in the diaphragm where the esophagus (tube that carries food the stomach) joins the stomach.
+Hiatal hernias form at the opening (hiatus) in the diaphragm where the esophagus (the tube that carries food to the stomach) joins the stomach.
+Hiatal hernias are a form of diaphragmatic hernia.

 What causes a hiatal hernia?

-In most veterinary patients, hiatal hernia appears to be a congenital (or birth) defect.
-Trauma can also cause a hiatal hernia.
+In most veterinary patients, hiatal hernias appear to be a congenital (or birth) defect.
 The Bulldog and Chinese Shar-Pei seem to have a higher incidence of hiatal hernias than other breeds, although any breed can be affected.
 Male dogs are thought to be at greater risk for having a hiatal hernia.

-What are the clinical signs of a hiatal hernia?
+What are the clinical signs of hiatal hernia?

 How is a hiatal hernia diagnosed?

-Diagnosis is based on medical history, clinical signs, and radiographs (X-rays).
-Most dogs will require a special radiographic dye study or contrast fluoroscopy for definitive diagnosis.
+Diagnosis is based on medical history, clinical signs, and X-rays (radiographs).
+Most dogs will require a special radiographic dye study or contrast fluoroscopy for a definitive diagnosis.
 Esophagoscopy and gastroscopy may also be performed.

 How is a hiatal hernia treated?

 Conservative medical treatment will usually be recommended for those with mild signs.
-Medications to help control esophagitis and its accompanying clinical signs are used at the start of treatment.
-Acid-blocking medications, for example omeprazole (brand names Gastrogard® and Prilosec®) and/or medications to promote stomach emptying, for example cisapride (brand names Prepulsid® and Propulsid®) may be prescribed.
+Medications to help control reflux and esophagitis are used at the start of treatment.
+Acid-blocking medications, for example omeprazole (brand names Gastrogard® and Prilosec®) and/or medications to promote stomach emptying, for example cisapride (brand names Prepulsid® and Propulsid®) or metoclopramide (brand name Reglan®) may be prescribed.
 Antibiotics are used as needed to combat any secondary infections, especially if aspiration pneumonia develops.
 In severe or chronic cases, surgery is recommended.

 What is the prognosis for a dog diagnosed with a hiatal hernia?